THU-IBCS/VsLFM-master/hylfmanet/readme.md

 ### Preparation

 The HyLFM-A-Net is used for accelerate reconstruction, whereby paired dataset is required.
-Users can obtain data pairs using iterative tomography on the Vs-Net output.
+Users can obtain training data pairs using iterative tomography on the Vs-Net output.

 Some extra python packages are required:
 ```bash